India's Economy, Its Challenges, Opportunities, and Impact

 What Type of Economy Is India?

 India has a mixed economy.
 Half of India's workers rely on agriculture, the signature of a traditional economy.
 One-third of its workers are employed by the services industry, which contributes two-thirds of India's output.
 The productivity of this segment is made possible by India's shift toward a market economy.
 Since the 1990s, India has deregulated several industries.
 It's privatized many state-owned enterprises, and opened doors to foreign direct investment.

 - The cost of living is lower than in the United States.
-Its gross domestic product per capita is half that of other poor countries like Iraq or Ukraine.
-This is an advantage because Indian workers don't need as much in wages, since everything costs less.
+Its gross domestic product per capita is $7,200, half that of China or Brazil.
+This is an advantage because Indian workers don't need as much income since everything costs less.

 - India has many well-educated technology workers.

 - English is one of India’s official languages.
 Many Indians speak it.
 This, combined with the high level of education, attracts U.S. technology and call centers to India.
 For example, an Indian call center employee only costs $12 per hour.
 That's almost half the American counterpart of $20 an hour.
 According to the Technology Manufacturing Corporation, more than 250,000 call center jobs, as a result, were outsourced to India and the Philippines between 2001 and 2003.

 - India’s 1.3 billion people come from a wide range of economic and cultural backgrounds.
 This diversity can be a strength or a challenge.
 Socioeconomic status is largely determined by geography.
 India’s three main regions each have distinct class and education divisions.
 Annually, 11 million people leave the rural areas to live in the cities.
 Most of them are young and educated.
 They seek a higher quality of life.